eclevela-1234/Covid-19-in-Europe/README.md

 ### Schengen Regions
 * We hoped that dividing Europe into Schengen Regions (where free travel access is and is not permitted) may find some correlation, but it did not (p-value of .516).
 ### Quality of Life Index
-* Surely factors such as health care access, cost of living, and overall quality of life would imact COVID cases or deaths, right?
+* Surely factors such as health care access, cost of living, and overall quality of life would impact COVID cases or deaths, right?
 They did not.
 ### Geo-political Regions
-* We separarted Europe into four geo-political regions: Northern, Southern, Eastern, and Western.
+* We separated Europe into four geo-political regions: Northern, Southern, Eastern, and Western.
 * This analysis showed that Northern Europe indeed had less COVID cases and deaths (even with Sweden as an outlier) than other areas of Europe.

 ## Conclusions/Further Research
-* There are differences betweeen countries regarding COVID cases and deaths - the challenge is finding the right level of analysis.
+* There are differences between countries regarding COVID cases and deaths - the challenge is finding the right level of analysis.
-* It seems logical that there is a link betweeen wealth and health outcomes, but this correlation does not show up when comparing nations against each other, nor for extremely broad factors such as GDP.
+* It seems logical that there is a link between wealth and health outcomes, but this correlation does not show up when comparing nations against each other, nor for extremely broad factors such as GDP.
 * A lingering issue is the reliability of data - reporting on COVID cases and deaths has a wide variability due to circumstances like access to testing, access to accurate cause of death determination, and government efforts to hide the total number of cases.
 * While vaccine data was not substantial in this dataset, this research will be possible as more countries vaccinate and report this data.